 Promising business models in the leanlab in just 48 hours!

-For an entire weekend, the former Kaufhof department store in Seilwinderstraße was the most productive place in Hanover: around 100 creative people and people interested in founding a company worked together in the leanlab to develop numerous promising business models from ideas in just 48 hours, the best of which were awarded prizes.
+For an entire weekend, the former department store in Seilwinderstraße was the most productive place in Hanover: around 100 creative people and people interested in founding a company developed numerous promising business models from ideas in just 48 hours in the leanlab, the best of which were awarded prizes.

-Do you know Dresslife, which has been conquering the fashion industry with AI and tailored product recommendations since 2017?
-Or SMAVOO GmbH, which is successful on the market with automatic replenishment control for production and logistics?
-Both company ideas were once developed in the leanlab, which has been heldannually by hannoverimpuls, NEXSTER and starting businesssince 2014 - and was also part of the SMINT high-tech incubator for the first time this year.
+Do you know Dresslife, which has been using AI to conquer the fashion industry with tailored product recommendations since 2017?
+Or SMAVOO GmbH, which has been successful on the market with automatic replenishment control for production and logistics?
+Both company ideas were once developed in the leanlab, which has been held annually by hannoverimpuls , NEXSTER and starting business since 2014 - and was also part of the SMINT high-tech incubator for the first time this year.

-Students from tech, design and business met startup coaches, entrepreneurs and supportive organizers again at leanlab 2023 to develop their own entrepreneurial ideas - some of which had been in their heads for years and became a convincing business model here with new impulses, while other teams only found each other on site.
+At leanlab 2023, students from tech, design and business once again met with startup coaches, entrepreneurs and supporting organizers to develop their own entrepreneurial ideas - some of which had been in their heads for years and became a convincing business model here with new impulses, while other teams only found each other on site.
 Inspiration was provided by experts who have already achieved a lot in the start-up scene.
-They included Ijad Madisch, CEO of ResearchGate, a network for scientists with over 25 million users, Christoph Sollich, alias "The Pitch Doctor", who has already supported countless start-ups, and Startup-Impuls winners Stephanie Pfeil-Coenenen and Alina Eilers with the first vegan pregnancy test.
-In addition, numerous coaches provided professional support during the weekend.
+They included Ijad Madisch, CEO of ResearchGate, a network for scientists with over 25 million users, Christoph Sollich, alias "The Pitch Doctor" , who has already supported countless start-ups, and Startup-Impuls winners Stephanie Pfeil-Coenenen and Alina Eilers with the first vegan pregnancy test.
+In addition, numerous coaches provided professional support over the weekend.

 Gallery

-Things got underway late on Friday afternoon with the first ideas and team compositions.
-On Saturday, ideas were worked on from early in the morning until late in the evening with the support of a jury.
-The mainprize waswonby the team from Hier& Door, who want to offer VR art therapy for mentally ill patients on prescription and already have a first interested party on board for a pilot project in the form of a clinic in Bremen.
-2,500 in prize money from Hannover Re, support from the innovation experts at FUTUR X and free membership of hafven in Hanover's Nordstadt district are intended to help launch the service on the market.
+It started late on Friday afternoon with the first performances and team compositions.
+On Saturday, ideas were fine-tuned from early in the morning until late at night with support, which were presented to a jury on Sunday evening.
+The main prize went to the Hier & Door team, who want to offer VR art therapy for mentally ill patients on prescription and already have a first interested party on board for a pilot project in the form of a clinic in Bremen.
+2,500 in prize money from Hannover Re, support from the innovation experts at FUTUR X and a free membership at hafven in Hanover's Nordstadt district are intended to help launch the service on the market.

 The jury included multiple founder Fatime Cetinkaya, Marc Junker, who has sold many start-ups around the world, hafven Managing Director Karen Klauke and robotics expert Prof. Tobias Ortmaier.